62582c42ff475ca78e9cd77a Ideas Image P 1080

 Regular

-What should employees be recognised for?
+What should you recognise employees for?

 If you’re struggling to know what to recognise your employees for, then here are a few tips: